 Get Help From A Disability Attorney

 A disability attorney can be beneficial to your disability claim.
 According to the SSA, disability claimants represented by lawyers are more likely to have their claims approved and be awarded disability benefits.
-If you are ready to apply for disability benefits, or if you are already in the disability claims process, you can enlist the help of a disability attorney.
+If you are ready to apply for SSDI or SSI, or if you are already in the disability claims process, you can enlist the help of a disability attorney.
 Complete the Free Case Evaluation Form to share the details of your disability claim with a Social Security disability attorney who represents clients in your area.